-Fig. 1: The VMP-500 Profiler and a small handwinch to manage its electro-mechanical tether.
+Figure 2: The VMP-500 Profiler and a small hand-winch to manage its electro-mechanical tether.

-3. Turbulence Profiling Procedures
+4 Turbulence Profiling Procedures

-The VMP is deployed from a drifting ship in a "tethered freefall mode", where the profiler is connected to the ship by a cable or line that is paid out at a rate slightly faster than the sum of the profiler's fall speed and its rate of horizontal advection away from the ship.
+The VMP is deployed in a"tethered free-fall" mode, where the profiler is connected to the ship by a cable or line that is paid out at a rate slightly faster than the sum of the profiler's fall speed and its rate of horizontal advection away from the ship.
 Due to the slack tether, the fall speed is constant and independent of ship motions.
-Brushes at the top end of the profiler provide drag, slowing the profiler to a constant fall speed of approximately 0.7 m s^{-1} .
+Brushes at the top end of the profiler provide drag, slowing the profiler to a constant fall speed of approximately 0.8 m s^{-1} .
 This speed is a trade-off between the operational desire to conclude a profile as quickly as possible and the requirement to profile slowly to avoid generating vibrations or instabilities in the motion of the profiler.
-During the profile, the ship typically drifts with the current and the wind.
+During the profile, the ship typically drifts with the current or the wind.
 The profiler is launched from the upwind side so that the ship drifts away from the tether cable to avoid snagging it beneath the ship.
-The operator deploying the profiler feeds the line into the water at a rate that will result in a certain amount of slack cable being visible at the water surface.
-Instead of drifting, the ship can also steam ahead slowly at a rate of 0.5-1 m s-1.
-The main limitation is the length of the tether and its maximum rate of deployment.
+The person deploying the profiler feeds the line into the water at a rate that will result in a certain amount of slack cable being visible at the water surface.
+Instead of drifting, the ship can also steam ahead slowly at a rate of $0.5-1 \text{m s}^{-1}$ - the main limitation being the length of the tether and its maximum rate of deployment.

-4. Turbulence Sensors
+5 Turbulence Sensors

 Turbulence sensors are mounted on the nose of the VMP, pointing downward.
 In this position, the sensors are not affected by any turbulence created by the profiler itself.
-The primary sensor for the measurement of turbulence is the shear probe (Fig. 2), which consists of a piezo-ceramic element, 12 mm long and 1.5 mm wide, that is embedded halfway into a hollow stainless steel support sting.
+The primary sensor for the measurement of turbulence is the shear probe (Figure 3), which consists of a piezo-ceramic element, 12 mm long and 1.5 mm wide, that is embedded halfway into a hollow stainless steel support sting.
+The free end of the piezo beam is encased in a flexible silicone rubber tip that has the shape of an axially symmetric airfoil.

-Fig. 2: Shear probe schematic.
+Figure 3: Shear probe schematic.
 W is the apparent vertical velocity due to profiling, u is the horizontal velocity fluctuation due to turbulence, U is the total velocity, and α is the angle of attack.